usync-farmtech/home_assistant_frontend/gallery/src/pages/user-test/configuration-menu.markdown

 915 respondents took part in this test and they gave 407 comments.
 In general there isn’t a significant difference between:

-- How long a respondent has been using Home Assistant
+- How long a respondent has been using Usync Assistant
 - Installation method
 - How many visits to its Usync Assistant in the past 3 months
 - Usync Assistant expertise